San Francisco International Airport: Harvey Milk Terminal 1

 The South Terminal underwent a renovation designed by Howard A. Friedman and Associates, Marquis Associates and Wong & Brocchini that was completed in 1988.
 Terminal 1 then underwent a project to modernize the concourse and add gates; the project broke ground on June 29, 2016.
-The phase of the project to expand Boarding Area B includes the demolition of the old TWA hangar, the demolition of the two rotundas, and the relocation of two taxiways.
+The project to expand Boarding Area B includes demolishing the old TWA hangar and the two rotundas, and relocating two taxiways.
 The multi-phase project yielded a total of 27 gates when completed in 2024 including a secure Federal Inspection Services (FIS) connector to the existing customs facilities in the International Terminal.
 This effectively added six new gates that can handle international arrivals.
-A renovation of Boarding Area C was expected to begin after the completion of work on Boarding Area B, but there were no current plans as of September 2024.
+A renovation of Boarding Area C was expected to begin after work on Boarding Area B was completed, but no plans were in place as of September 2024.

 In April 2018, the San Francisco Board of Supervisors and mayor Mark Farrell approved and signed legislation renaming Terminal 1 after deceased gay rights activist and former member of the San Francisco Board of Supervisors Harvey Milk, and planned to install artwork memorializing him.
 This followed a previous attempt to rename the entire airport after him, which was turned down.
 Following the art and photo installation, the renamed terminal was opened to the media and public for preview tours in advance of its official opening on July 23, 2019.
 Harvey Milk Terminal 1 is the world's first airport terminal named after a leader of the LGBTQ community.